bvieth/scRNA-seq-pipelines/README.md

 # Getting started

 Below you will find a brief outline of the analysis.
-Please refer to the corresponden folders for detailed information
+Please refer to the corresponding folders for detailed information.

 ## Data aquisition